 - You are eligible for an immigrant visa because you have an approved petition filed by a U.S. employer or a family member, among other ways.

-Contact The Law Office of Susan Han to assist you with the consular processing process.
+Contact immigration attorney Susan Han to assist you with the consular processing process.

 Reach Out to Immigration Attorney Susan Han, Esq. to Learn More About Consular Processing